 QB3-Berkeley Undergraduate Biotech Internship Program applicants must meet the following eligibility requirements:

-- Registered as a current undergraduate student at UC Berkeley*;
+- Registered as a current undergraduate student with sophomore or junior standing at UC Berkeley;

 - Overall GPA of at least 3.2;